conda-forge/conda-forge.github.io/src/meta.rst

 If a package does not have the ability to build from a tarball, this is considered a bug and should be reported upstream.
 In the worst case, the source can be patched to include the relevant build information.

+Note that the ``fn`` key can be omitted, if the last part of the url specifies the filename already and the server does not perform some kind of redirection to a different, therefore unexpected filename.

 Packaging the License Manually